Bergam0t/community_service_timelines/README.md

 # Community Service Timelines
 This custom PowerBI visual is designed to allow overlapping patient information to be represented visually.

+This kind of chart is often referred to as a [Theograph](https://imperialcollegehealthpartners.com/gps-and-commissioners-are-increasingly-interested-in-using-theographs/).

 It was originally designed for use in a mental health service in the UK.
 The visual was used to show open referrals to a mental health service, which can be ongoing for several years.
 These are represented as coloured boxes, with the individual grey dots representing individual contacts.
 Additional information about each contact can be viewed by hovering over the contact.
 Inpatient stays can be included and are then represented as a grey box with a dotted outline.

 This was designed to
 - aid in the management of complex cases by showing patterns of engagement that have previously not worked
 - improve patient experience by removing the need to explain their story as frequently
 - improve clinician efficiency and reduce cognitive load by presenting large amounts of information in a single page (rather than having to read pages of client history on an electronic patient record system

+It can be integrated into dashboards designed to aid interrogation of certain patient groups - for example, those with high A&E attendance, or an unusually high number of contacts, or even those with a rapidly escalating period of usage so that intervention can be better managed.

 The visual is designed to use a fairly simple set of information that is routinely recorded.
 By combining this with row-based security in PowerBI, it is possible to give access to these records to only those who should be able to view them.